jaspsingh/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: February 30, 2016 (Example 1)
+### Day 0: December 24, 2019
-##### (delete me or comment me out)

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Redid the React tutorial

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts:** This was not that bad!
+Took me a couple hours to get through but I have an understanding for how it works now.
+Now to start on a real website...

 **Link to work:** [Calculator App](http://www.example.com)

-### Day 0: February 30, 2016 (Example 2)
-##### (delete me or comment me out)

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+### Day 1: December 26, 2019
+**Today's Progress**: A little bit of UI design work (did not do too much today)

+**Thoughts**: I really struggled to start coding my app.
+I feel like it's taking time to get over the anxiety of working with unfamiliar stuff.
+Still struggling to work through anxiety of work that I'm scared of.

 **Link(s) to work**: [Calculator App](http://www.example.com)

 ### Day 1: June 27, Monday